ansys/pyhps-data-transfer/doc/source/index.rst

 Ansys HPC Platform Services (HPS) is a set of technology components designed to help you manage the execution of simulations while making use of your full range of computing assets.
-Data transfer service is a modular, plugin-based solution, which helps to solve complex data transfer problems for HPS Pyhps data_transfer/client brings HPS data transfer client to your Python app.
+Data transfer service is a modular, plugin-based solution, which helps to solve complex data transfer problems for HPS.
+Pyhps data_transfer/client brings HPS data transfer client to your Python app.
-Wrapping around data trasfer client REST APIs, Pyhps data_transfer/client allows you to:
+Wrapping around data transfer client REST APIs, Pyhps data_transfer/client allows you to:

 * Create and list files.
 * Copy files.